ninezerozeronine/beautiful-jekyll/_posts/2019-02-12-unix-python-dev-windows7.md

 Install Git for Windows
 -----------------------

-[Git for Windows](https://git-scm.com/downloads) contains gitk.
-A quick search didn't reveal an easy way just to install gitk so unfortunately  there’s a little duplication as git is managed by Anaconda.
+[Git for Windows](https://git-scm.com/downloads) contains gitk as well as git

-I initially wanted to keep things clean and make no additions to my PATH, however, this meant a cmder shell couldn't find gitk so I left the minimal PATH additions in place when setting it up:
+Make sure git goes onto the path - if not it won't be accessible from the py2 environment in conda.

 [![Creating a new cmder task](/img/posts/2019-02-12-unix-python-dev-windows7/git-windows-path.jpg)](/img/posts/2019-02-12-unix-python-dev-windows7/git-windows-path.jpg)